-2. No more than 15 transfer credits required for the major will be accepted.
+Last 30 credits required for graduation must be earned at William Paterson University.
+No more than half of the credits required for the major will be accepted.

 3. Credits earned 10 years prior to the date of admission are accepted only at the discretion of the University.